International Association of Economic and Social Councils and Similar Institutions: Works

 Since 2007, the AICESIS gives the AICESIS Millennium Development Goals Awards.
-The first ones were given by the President of Brazil, Mr. Lula da Silva in November 2007 in Brasilia (Brazil) to pay tribute to civil society organizations and public institutions that have undertaken noteworthy initiatives for Education (MDG 2).
-The second awards were given in July 2011 in Rome (Italy), with the participation of the President of the Italian Republic, Mr. Giorgio Napolitano, to noteworthy initiatives undertaken for women empowerment (MDG 3).
-The third awards were given in September 2013 in Algiers (Algeria) to civil society organizations that have undertaken initiatives for the achievement of the MDGs 1 and 8 “full employment, decent and productive work for poverty reduction”.
+The first ones were given by the President of Brazil, Mr. Lula da Silva in November 2007 in Brasília (Brazil) to pay tribute to civil society organizations and public institutions that have undertaken noteworthy initiatives for Education (MDG 2).
+The second awards were given in July 2011 in Rome (Italy), with the participation of the President of Italy, Giorgio Napolitano, to noteworthy initiatives undertaken for women empowerment (MDG 3).
+The third awards were given in September 2013 in Algiers (Algeria) to civil society organizations that have undertaken initiatives for the achievement of the MDGs 1 and 8 "full employment, decent and productive work for poverty reduction".
 The last edition will be organized in September 2015 in Moscow (Russia) to reward ESCs/SIs for their actions promoting the Post-2015 Development Agenda.

 Since 2009, AICESIS organized every two years, the International Summer School for young people starting their career in an ESC, a SI, a member organization of these institutions, or just involved in the social dialogue in their country.
 The first edition was held in August 2009 in Noordwijk (Netherlands) on "The ESCs in a globalized world."
 The second edition was held in Shanghai (China) in September 2012 on "The ESCs and sustainable development".
 The third one was organized in September 2015 in Kabardino-Balkaria (Russia) on "International cooperation between Economic and Social Councils and Similar Institutions in favor of global development."

 AICESIS together with ILO organizes -in regular basis- Seminars on the issues of Social Dialogue and Sustainable Development, such as the Webinar-CESALC-Latin America and the Webinar-European Region, in December 2021.

 In June 2022 a major event took place in Athens (Greece) on Climate Change, gathering more than 30 Economic and Social Councils and Similar Institutions from all over the world.

 Moreover, the AICESIS has developed a global database that lists all the economic and social Councils, similar Institutions or social dialogue institutions that exist around the world.

 Also, the AICESIS publishes a monthly electronic newsletter available in six languages: English, Arabic, Spanish, French, Italian and Russian.